Shan people: Communities in exile

 Following the arrest of Sao Shwe Thaik of Yawnghwe in the Burmese coup d'état in March 1962 by the Revolutionary Council headed by General Ne Win, his wife Sao Nang Hearn Kham fled with her family to Thailand in April 1962 and Sao Shwe Thaik died in prison in November the same year.
 In exile, his wife took up the cause of the independence struggle of the Shan State.
 In 1964 Sao Nang Hearn Kham with her son Chao-Tzang Yawnghwe helped to form the Shan State War Council (SSWC) and the Shan State Army (SSA), becoming chair of the SSWC, and taking the Shan rebellion that started in 1958 to a new phase.

 Sao Nang Hearn Kham died on 17 January 2003 in exile in Canada at the age of 86.

-Prince Hso Khan Pha (sometimes written as Surkhanfa in Thai), son of Sao Nang Hearn Kham of Yawnghwe lived in exile in Canada.
-He was campaigning for the Burmese regime to leave the Federated Shan States and return to their own country, to respect the traditional culture and indigenous lands of the Shan people.
-He worked with the interim Shan Government, with Shan exiles abroad, and the Burmese regime to regain his country.

-Opinion has been voiced in the Shan State, in neighboring Thailand, and to some extent in distant exile communities, in favor of the goal of "total independence for the Shan State."
-This came to a head when, in May 2005, Shan elders in exile declared the independence of the Federated Shan States.

 The declaration of independence was rejected by most other ethnic minority groups, many Shan living inside Burma, and the country's leading opposition party, Aung San Suu Kyi's National League for Democracy.
 Despite the domestic opposition to the declaration, the Burmese Army is rumoured to have used it as a reason to crack down on Shan civilians.
 Shan people have reported an increase in restrictions on their movements and an escalation in Burmese Army raids on Shan villages.
 The October 2015 Burmese military offensive in Central Shan State has displaced thousands of Shan people, as well as Palaung, Lisu and Lahu people, causing a new humanitarian crisis.
 Shan civil society organisations are concerned about the lack of international response on the recent conflict.